jessiemasonx/functional-programming/README.md

 #### Decision
 I decided to go with research question number 6:
-__Has the ratio between men and women who write novels changed over the years?__
+__Has in The Netherlands the ratio between men and women who write novels changed over the years?__

 ### Day 4